+Ashes almost always contain live embers that can stay hot for days and which release carbon monoxide gas.
 Ashes should be placed in a tightly covered metal container.
 The container must be placed on a non-combustible floor or on the ground well away from all combustible materials.
-Ashes can contain hot embers that can stay hot for several days.

 If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be kept in a closed metal container until they are completely cooled.
 No other waste should be placed in this container.